derivexyz/v2-core/test/account/poc-tests/README.md

 - [ ]  apply socialized losses

 ### `PortolioRiskPOCManager.t.sol`

+using POC manager `PortfolioRiskPOCManager` to test that the manager can do the following

-- [ ]  manager can update balance
+- [ ]  manager can update balance during
-    - [ ]  Forceful Liquidations
+  - []  Liquidations
-    - [ ]  Settlement
+  - []  Settlement
-- [ ]  block unsupported manager
+- [ ]  block unsupported manager upgrades

 ### `SocializedLosses.sol`

-using the same POC manager `PortolioRiskPOCManager.sol`
+using the same POC manager `PortfolioRiskPOCManager.sol` to test that we can implement socialize loss at the option token level.

 - [x]  socialized losses
   - [x]  Option asset ratio post socialized loss
   - [x]  Asset augment finalBalance during transfer (positive → negative?)
   - [x]  Asset ratio stays the same with trade post socialized loss